dylankainth/minutes/README.md

-# minutes
+# Harrow Team Engima Minutes

-Minutes of the Harrow Team Enigma core team meetings
+This repo contain all the meeting summaries of the core members in Team Enigma.